-Maine coons are most popularly known for their huge size as they grow up to be really big, fluffy with furry Maine’s.
-I’m sure your confused and you thinking why is your Maine coon still so small and how long will it take to fully grow?
+Mainecoons are most popularly known for their huge size as they grow up to be really big, fluffy with furry Maine’s.
+I’m sure you confused and you thinking why is your Maine coon still so small and how long will it take to fully grow?

-Maine coons generally take 4 years to fully grow while some are fully grown at 3 years.
-The time taken for a Maine coon to fully grow depends on a variety of factors such as diet, health issues, genetics and nature.
-That said Maine coons do grow very slowly and it takes a lot of time for them to be fully grown as they have a lot of growing to do since when grown they weigh between 12-25 pounds.
+Maines generally take 4 years to fully grow while some are fully grown at 3 years.
+The time taken for a Mainecoon to fully grow depends on a variety of factors such as diet, health issues, genetics and nature.
+That said, these cats do grow very slowly and it takes a lot of time for them to be fully grown as they have a lot of growing to do since when grown they weigh between 12-25 pounds.

 These cats do take longer to grow compared to normal domestic cats and will eventually fully develop if their health is right and if they are fed the correct portions of nutritious foods.

-Many Maine coon owners often are stuck in a situation where they aren’t seeing their cats grow.
-These type of Maine coons are most probably hybrids, usually mixed with other breeds and don’t get very big in size neither do they develop the fluffy coat and Maine’s of a purebred Maine coon cat.
-In some cases they will resemble purebreds but wont be so defined.
+Many Mainecoon owners often are stuck in a situation where they aren’t seeing their cats grow.
+These types of Mainecoons are most probably hybrids, usually mixed with other breeds, and don’t get very big in size neither do they develop the fluffy coat and Maine’s of a purebred Maine cat.
+In some cases, they will resemble purebreds but won’t be so defined.

-These hybrids are often sold at a lower price or the breeders deceive people and sell it as a purebred.
-Therefore when buying Maine coon kittens look for a reputable breeder that is well known and wont rob you.
-If not you will be stuck with a hybrid Maine that doesn’t even resemble a Maine coon anyway.
+These hybrids are often sold at a lower price or the breeders deceive people and sell them as purebred.
+Therefore when buying Mainecoon kittens look for a reputable breeder that is well known and won’t rob you.
+If not you will be stuck with a hybrid Maine that doesn’t even resemble a Mainecoon anyway.

-Owning a big cat can be very exciting and interesting especially if its your first big domestic cat and you anticipating their growth.
-But why does it feel as if the Maine is just not growing?
+Owning a big cat can be very exciting and interesting especially if it’s your first big domestic cat and you anticipating its growth.
+But why does it feel as if my Maine is just not growing?

-Maine coon cats grow at a steady set pace and sometimes their growth cant be seen because its so slow.
-Therefore its best to develop a growth chart to track the cats weight and height per month.
-With this stats you will be able to clearly see if the cat is making progress or not.
+Mainecoon cats grow at a steady set pace and sometimes their growth can’t be seen because it’s so slow.
+Therefore it’s best to develop a growth chart to track the cat’s weight and height per month.
+With these stats, you will be able to clearly see if the cat is making progress or not.

 If your Maine is well-fed, healthy and is a purebred than its only a matter of time till you have a gently-giant in your own home.